-A photographic or facsimile copy of this authorization may be deemed to be the equivalent of the original and may be used as a duplicate original.
+A photographic or faxed copy of this authorization may be deemed to be the equivalent of the original and may be used as a duplicate original.

 Your prompt reply is appreciated.

 Signature(s) Print name and address

 Last 4 digits of Soc Sec #

 Last 4 digits of Soc Sec #

-:

-Thorsey earnly only to be a true at a correct copy or the

 Lenders Signature Date Raritan Bay Federal Credit Union 491 Raritan Street Sayreville, NJ 08872 Tel- 732-727-3500